-A. This facility is authorized for continuous operation.
+A. This facility is authorized for continuous operation, except as required in Condition A403.B.
 Monitoring, recordkeeping, and reporting are not required to demonstrate compliance with continuous hours of operation.

 A109 Facility: Reporting Schedules (20.2.70.302.E NMAC)